Trudeau heads to Peru, Paris and London on 10-day, double-summit trip

-OTTAWA – Prime Minister Justin Trudeau is off to South America today for a major foreign tour that will see him attend two international summits over a stretch of 10 days.
+Prime Minister Justin Trudeau is off to South America on Thursday for a major foreign tour that will see him attend two international summits over a stretch of 10 days.

 The trip is seen as an opportunity for Trudeau to turn the page on his widely criticized recent trips to China and India — and to land some new trade partners for Canada.